dwolf42/TicTacToeSuper/src/README.md

 Any other format as shown under valid.
 ```

-**Note:** Games does not check if the slot has already been occupied by a symbol.
+**Note:** Games does not check if a slot has already been occupied by a symbol.

 As I love video games I also added an actual Game Over screen to the end of the game